 Marc Kaufmann

-I am an Associate Professor at the Department of Economics and Business at Central European University.
+I am an Associate Professor at the Department of Economics at Central European University.
 I graduated from Harvard University with a PhD in Economics in 2017.

 Publications